brettz9/jtlt/README.md

 ## To-dos

-1. Finish existing code to get it to work!
+1. Add test cases to cover current features!

 2. Allow alternative to `element()`, `array()`, etc. methods by just detecting those types from return values (and generic of each